CloudBackend-AB/CloudBackendSDK/Java/readme.txt

 testdata is used by the simple test.

-This has been tested on Ubuntu LTS 20.04 with OpenJDK 11.
+This has been tested on Ubuntu LTS 20.04 with OpenJDK 11: sudo apt install openjdk-11-jre-headless